What to try when your car wont start

 Next, check the inertia fuel cutoff switch.
 This is fairly exclusive to Ford products.
 It’s designed to turn off power to the fuel pump if the vehicle is ever involved in a crash.
 But the sensor can also activate if someone bumps your car in a parking lot.
 It’s in a different place for each Ford model.
 So get out your owner’s manual.
 Find the location and press the reset button.

 Next, try starting the vehicle by holding the gas pedal down part-way.
 If that helps at all, chances are you have a failing engine coolant temperature sensor.
 Those sensors can fail partially—not enough to set a check engine light, but enough to throw off the computer.
 The failed sensor makes the computer think the engine is warmer than it really is.
 So it provides a very lean mixture to a cold engine.
 By pressing the gas pedal, you override the computer’s commands and force it to provide more gas.
 If that works, test or replace the sensor.

 If the engine isn’t getting fuel, you’ll have to perform a fuel pressure and fuel volume test and that requires special tools.
 Not a job for a DIYer.

 Car starts and dies

-This can be can be caused by a dirty or failed idle air control valve or a vacuum leak.
+This can be can be caused by a dirty or failed idle air control valve or a vacuum leak or a myriad of other problems.
 The idle air control valve regulates how much air comes into the engine when you’re at idle.
 If it’s not working properly or the passages are dirty, the engine will either have too much air or will be starved for air.
 A vacuum leak can also cause an engine to die after starting because the leak dilutes the rich mixture the computer is providing.

 © 2012 Rick MuscoplatPosted on by Rick Muscoplat